by Rebecca Holland

 Downtown Miami–Phuc Yea.
 This restaurant opened as a pop-up, but became so popular it moved it’s Vietnamese-Cajun fusion cuisine to a brick and mortar location.
 It’s impossible to choose a favorite off the menu, but the crispy fish, mama rolls, eggplant curry, and green papaya salad definitely top the list.
 I didn’t try it, but the Dim Sum Sunday brunch looks amazing too.

 Miami Beach–Tropical Vinyasa Yoga.
 Everyone in Miami is beautiful.
 Seriously.
 It’s a city full of stylish, gorgeous people.
 I guess if you live on a beach you probably want to look your best at all times, not like in the Midwest where we layer up in winter and eat creamy soups, forgetting about swimsuit season until around May, when we frantically try to prepare.
-I would probably be in amazing shape too if I lived near Tropical Vinyasa Yoga, a studio that embraces sweaty, challenging workouts without being intimidating.
+To fit in, visit Tropical Vinyasa Yoga, a studio that embraces sweaty, challenging workouts without being intimidating.
 I took the Tropical Flow class, a heated class focusing on sun salutations, inversions, and breathing.
 It was definitely challenging, but the teachers are fun and supportive.
 There were people in the class of all levels, and it didn’t feel like you had to be great at yoga to attend.

 To feel extra healthy, stop at Juice Lab across the street on your way out.